varnerlab/CHEME-4800-5800-ComputingBook/_build/html/_sources/unit-2-data/vectors-matricies-nla.md

 <!-- Matrices and vectors are encoded in computer programs as {ref}`content:references:lda-arrays` -->

-Matrices and vectors naturally arise in even simple chemical engineering systems like the one shown in {numref}`fig-chemical-reactor-schematic`.
-Let's dig deeper into their definition, structure, and operations.
+Matrices and vectors naturally arise in simple chemical engineering systems like the one shown in {numref}`fig-chemical-reactor-schematic` Let's dig deeper into their definition, structure, and operations.

 (content:references:matrix-vector)=
-## Matricies and Vectors
+## Matrices and Vectors
-Matrices are two- (or more) dimensional rectangular arrays of numbers, widgets, etc that consist of $m$ rows and $n$ columns:
+Matrices are two- (or more) dimensional rectangular arrays of numbers, widgets, etc. that consist of $m$ rows and $n$ columns:

 $$\mathbf{A} =
 \begin{pmatrix}